lcpp-org/RustBCA/README.md

 By discretizing the collision cascade into a sequence of binary collisions, [BCA] codes can accurately and efficiently model the prompt interaction between an energetic ion and a target material.
-This includes reflection, implantation, and transmission of the incident ion, s well as sputtering and displacement damage of the target.
+This includes reflection, implantation, and transmission of the incident ion, as well as sputtering and displacement damage of the target.
 Generally, [BCA] codes can be valid for incident ion energies between approximately ~1 eV/nucleon to <1 GeV/nucleon.